 How to make your pumpkin Number Lines

-Make the stamped pumpkins according the instructions and leave to dry.
+Make the stamped pumpkins according to the instructions in creating Stamped Halloween Bunting and leave to dry.

 Cut out around the pumpkins and label them with numbers - we did 1 - 10 as I want to work on counting on and counting back with those numbers as well as less than and more than.